 Aside from traditional classroom instruction, the College of Agriculture supports a "learn by doing" environment through sponsored student enterprise projects.
 Using the latest technology on the Cal Poly Pomona fields, facilities, and in the greenhouses, students have the opportunity to learn everything about food production from start to finish.
-All of the products from student enterprise projects eventually end up for sale in the Farm Store.
+All of the products eventually end up for sale in the Farm Store, sold to distributors, or given to local food banks.
 A large part of the proceeds go back to the students to support their educational expenses and activities.
-Depending on the product, food can also be sold to distributors and local markets.
-Local food banks in the community have also benefitted from the abundance of food produced by the students.
-Here are some examples of student involvement.
+Please click on the Farm Store home page for items currently available.

-Eating organic is the current trend.
-Students Joanne O'Sullivan and Andrew Esterson have found the experience of organic farming to be both challenging and rewarding.
-They are growing a garden of organic produce like tomatoes, peas, beets, and a variety of lettuce.
+Students Joanne O'Sullivan and Andrew Esterson found the experience of organic farming to be both challenging and rewarding.
+They grew a garden of organic produce like tomatoes, peas, beets, and a variety of lettuce.
 They even have chickens raised organically for their eggs.

 WORLD'S HOTTEST LITTLE PEPPER

 Ghost peppers or bhut jolokia have the distinction of being one of the hottest peppers in the world.
 Students who work with them in the hydroponics greenhouse must handle with care.
-In addition to being hotter than a habanero, the ghost pepper is quite the hot item in the Farm Store.
-Customers enjoy the novelty and have been buying them right up.
-In fact, they sell out faster than they grow.
+In addition to being hotter than a habanero, the ghost pepper was the hot item in the Farm Store and were bought up quickly.

 Jonathan Allred, a Plant Science major, picks zinfandel grapes that he has helped grow at the Horsehill Vineyard at Cal Poly Pomona.
-The grapes eventually produce zinfandel rose and red zinfandel wine to be sold at the Farm Store and the Restaurant at Kellogg Ranch.
+The grapes eventually produce zinfandel rose and red zinfandel wine that was sold at the Farm Store and the Restaurant at Kellogg Ranch.

 Food Marketing & Agribusiness Management students work on a Horsehill wine display in the Farm Store.
 Pictured from right to left are Leo Carrera, Tatiana Assemian, and Fiona O'Connor.
 These students were part of the Food Marketing Team that developed a marketing plan for selling the wine.

 Kirk Weatherton, a Plant Science major, tends hydroponic basil in the AGRIscapes greenhouses.
-Once harvested, the fresh basil is sold in the Farm Store.
+Once harvested, the fresh basil was sold in the Farm Store.

 Jalapenos are a popular item in Mexican cooking.
 Growing them became a specialty of three College of Agriculture students.
 The trio included Cesar Gonzales (pictured), Miguel Macias, and Daniel Pinedo.
 Over 22,000 plants were grown and about 265,000 peppers harvested on Spadra Ranch.
 A new fertilization system was developed in the process.
 Both sweet and hot jalapenos were sold in the Farm Store.